What does inline hockey need to become an Olympic sport?

 Anti-doping, governance and institutional transparency

-Where is sport today?
+Where does the sport stand today?

 IOC recognition via World Skate